AI2743/Web-Automation/README.md

 # Web-Automation
 Basic web aumation practice

-All the test codes are in this directory: ExamClass/src/test/java/submission/ExamClass
+All the test codes are available in this directory: <strong>ExamClass/src/test/java/submission/ExamClass</strong>

 Thank you